If you run online stores, you must ship every single product correctly. Every single time.

 How to do it: send a simple, one-page letter that explains a stern policy that outlines two MAJOR policies you should have.

-Make the organizer that’s responsible for dealing with the merchandise feel like a superstar.
+Make the organizer who’s responsible for dealing with the merchandise feel like a superstar.
 They didn’t want to be a shirt-distributing jockey – so make it easy.

 This is an essential step in successful group orders.
 You must eliminate the possibility that people take the wrong items – or worse, steal other people’s items.